JohnSnowLabs/spark-nlp-models/README.md

 **NOTE:** `build` means the model can be downloaded or loaded for that specific version or above.
 For instance, `2.4.0` can be used in all the releases after `2.4.x` but not before.

-Pretrained models are great to creatae custom pipeline when the pretrained pipelines don't offer a feature or you need more flexibility:
+Pretrained models are great to create custom pipeline when the pretrained pipelines don't offer a feature or you need more flexibility:

 ```python